claudiogiu/PINN-Lid-Driven-Cavity-Flow/README.md

   source .venv/bin/activate  # On Windows use: .venv\Scripts\activate
   ```

-**2.** **Build and Train the PINN**
+**2.** **Run the PINN Implementation**

-- The `src/` folder contains the modular components to build and train the PINN:
+- The `src/` folder contains the modular components of the PINN implementation:
-  - `network.py`: Defines the neural architecture used to approximate the velocity and pressure fields.
+  - `network.py`: Defines the neural architecture that maps spatial coordinates to the corresponding streamfunction and pressure fields.
   - `pinn.py`: Implements the PINN, including the Navier–Stokes residuals and boundary condition enforcement.
-  - `optimizer.py`: Implements the optimization strategy, including learning rate, scheduler, and training parameters.
+  - `optimizer.py`: Provides the training loop, performing loss evaluation, backpropagation, and parameter updates.
-  - `main.py`: Trains the PINN and saves it to the `models/` directory.
+  - `main.py`: Runs the PINN implementation and stores the resulting model in the `models/` directory.

 ## License